Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Geforce GTX 690 is a lot (more or less 486%) better at texture filtering than the Radeon HD 7770. (explain)
+Texel RateThe Geforce GTX 690 will be much (about 486%) better at texture filtering than the Radeon HD 7770. (explain)

-Pixel RateThe Geforce GTX 690 will be much (more or less 266%) better at AA than the Radeon HD 7770, and will be able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe Geforce GTX 690 will be quite a bit (more or less 266%) better at FSAA than the Radeon HD 7770, and able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison